Campaign Disclosure Forms and Filings

 Form 460, Recipient Committee Campaign Statement:

-At semi-annual intervals during the year and more regularly prior to election day, candidates must file a 460 Form outlining the manner in which they raise and spend money in pursuit of elected office.
-The 460 Form indicates the name, address, occupation and employer of contributors as well as the name, address and purpose for which payments have been made.
+At semi-annual intervals during the year and more regularly prior to Election Day, candidates must file a Form 460 outlining the manner in which they raise and spend money in pursuit of elected office.
+The Form 460 indicates the name, address, occupation and employer of contributors as well as the name, address and purpose for which payments have been made.
 It also outlines how much was raised and spent during that specific reporting period and in total for the calendar year.
 Detailed itemization is required for contributions received from a single source totaling $100 or more; expenditures of $100 or more; accrued expenses of $100 or more; and miscellaneous increases to cash of $100 or more.
-The law does not allow addresses to be posted online, however that information may be available from the City Clerk's Office.
+The law does not allow addresses to be posted online, however that information may be available from the City Clerk's Office, 1500 Warburton Avenue, Santa Clara, CA 95050.

 Form 700, Statement of Economic Interests

-The Political Reform Act (Gov. Code Sections 81000-91014) requires most state and local government officials and employees to publicly disclose their personal assets and income.
+The Political Reform Act requires most state and local government officials and employees to publicly disclose their personal assets and income.
 They also must disqualify themselves from participating in decisions which may affect their personal economic interests.
 The Fair Political Practices Commission (FPPC) is the state agency responsible for interpreting the law’s provisions.
-Copies of the forms for all City filers are available in the City Clerk’s Office.
+Copies of the forms for all City filers are available in the City Clerk’s Office, 1500 Warburton Avenue, Santa Clara, CA 95050.

 If you would like more information, you may call the City Clerk's Office at 408-615-2220.